1. Home>

 Alejar in the Indicative Past Perfect

 The Indicative Past Perfect of alejar is used to talk about actions that happened before another action in the past.
-For example, "había alejado", meaning "I had moved".
+For example, "había alejado", meaning "I had moved away".

 In Spanish, the Indicative Past Perfect is known as "El Pretérito Pluscuamperfecto".